SandroSpengler/EloInflaterBackend/README.md

 - **RUN_JOB**
   Tells the server to automatically refresh summoner data can be **_start_** or **_stop_**

-If the backend will **run locally**, then you will need to create a .env file inside the backend directory and set the environment variables.
+If the backend will **run locally**, then you will need to create a **.env** file inside the backend directory and set the environment variables.

 Should you choose to **run the Docker-Image** then you will need to pass the environment variables inside the **docker run** statement.

 ### Running the Backend

+### MongoDB

+The backend requires a MongoDB database in order to read and write data.
+You'll to run a MongoDB instance and enter the provide the connection string via the environment variables.

+The backend uses npm package [Mongoose](https://www.npmjs.com/package/mongoose) and will create all required collections by itself after a database connetion has been established.

 #### Local

+Now that all required environment variables have been set and

 #### Docker